 Accreditation Webinar Series

-PHAB has begun a quarterly webinar series that will highlight topics that are important to applicants or have been suggested by the field.
-Our first webinar focused on documentation.
-The presenters provided tips on how to optimize your documentation to help your department succeed in the accreditation process through first-hand perspectives.
-Presenters were Shirley Orr, PHAB Consultant; Marita Chilton, PHAB Accreditation Manager; April Harris, PHAB Accreditation Specialist (and Three Rivers District Health Department at the time the webinar was recorded); Colleen Svoboda and Jeff Soukup, Nebraska Department of Health and Human Services.
+A webinar on how to optimize your documentation to help your department succeed in the accreditation process through first-hand perspectives.
+Speakers are Shirley Orr, PHAB Consultant; Marita Chilton, PHAB Accreditation Manager; April Harris, PHAB Accreditation Specialist (and Three Rivers District Health Department at the time the webinar was recorded); Colleen Svoboda and Jeff Soukup, Nebraska Department of Health and Human Services.

 The webinar may also be viewed on You Tube.

 PHAB’s online training modules have been developed to assist applicants and site visitors with specific aspects of the roles they will fulfill in the accreditation process.
 The training modules are intended to supplement and reinforce the in-person training.
 The online training modules and conferences are available at www.cecentral.com/phab, and are hosted by PHAB education partner CECentral through the University of Kentucky.